-In March, 2025, the City and the Congress for New Urbanism (CNU) hosted a series of public and key stakeholder meetings with neighborhood leaders, institutions, youth, public agencies, and the development community to envision more productive uses of the Hospital District’s surface parking lots and discuss the feasibility of various implementation strategies.
-These meetings and the report that emerges from them aim to guide future conversations between the City, southside neighbors, institutions, and other stakeholders about how the District can be developed to benefit all.
+With support from DPZ Co-Design, the goal of this process was to envision more productive uses of the Hospital District’s surface parking lots and discuss the feasibility of various implementation strategies.
+The summary Vision Plan document below aims to guide future conversations between the City, southside neighbors, institutional land owners, and other stakeholders about how the District can be developed to benefit all.

 Have any questions or comments?
 Please submit them via this form below or contact Tim Shea, DPD’s Community Planning Manager, at tshea@providenceri.gov